felipesaruhashi/CalendarListview/README.md

 Forked from [traex CalendarListView](https://github.com/traex/CalendarListview).

 This fork have some new features, like:
-* Limit the start date possible limit.
+* Limit the start date possible.
-* Limit the end date possible limit.
+* Limit the end date possible.

 ![CalendarListview](https://github.com/traex/CalendarListview/blob/master/header.png)